Toa Payoh ritual murders: Battle of the government and private psychiatrists

+Dr Wong believed that Lim was mentally ill at the time of the crimes.
+He said that Lim's voracious sexual appetite and deluded belief in Kali were characteristics of a mild manic depression.
+He also said that only an unsound mind would dump the bodies close to his home when his plan was to distract the police.
+Dr Chee Kuan Tsee said that Lim was "purposeful in his pursuits, patient in his planning and persuasive in his performance for personal power and pleasure".
+In Dr Chee's opinion, Lim had indulged in sex because through his role as a medium he obtained a supply of women who were willing to go to bed with him.
+Furthermore, his belief in Kali was religious in nature, not delusional.
+Lim's use of religion for personal benefit indicated full self-control.
+Lastly, Lim had consulted doctors and freely taken sedatives to alleviate his insomnia, a condition which, according to Dr Chee, sufferers from manic depression fail to recognise.

 Closing statements

 Cashin declared that Lim was a normal man until his initiation into the occult, and that he was clearly divorced from reality when he entered the "unreasonable world of atrociousness", acting on his delusions to kill children in Kali's name.

 Jeyaretnam pointed out that Tan had depression for a long time.
 On top of that, she was living in fear of Lim who had abused not just her but her family members too.
 These made it hard for her to feel able to say no to Lim.

 Isaac concluded, "[Hoe's] schizophrenic mind accepted that if the children were killed, they would go to heaven and not grow up evil like her mother and others."
 Isaac criticised Dr Chee for failing to accept Hoe's symptoms as schizophrenia.

 The prosecution started its closing speech by drawing attention to the "cool and calculating" manner in which the children were killed.
 Knight also argued that the accused could not have shared the same delusion, and only brought it up during the trial.
 The "cunning and deliberation" displayed in the acts could not have been done by a deluded person.
 Urging the judges to consider the ramifications of their verdict, Knight said: "My Lords, to say that Lim was less than a coward who preyed on little children because they could not fight back; killed them in the hope that he would gain power or wealth and therefore did not commit murder, is to make no sense of the law of murder.
 It would lend credence to the shroud of mystery and magic he has conjured up his practices and by which he managed to frighten, intimidate and persuade the superstitious, the weak and the gullible into participating in the most lewd and obscene acts."

 Knight described that Tan helped with the killings because "she loved [Lim]", and that Hoe was misled and did not have a mental illness.